Match Preview - Monterey Bay FC vs. FC Tulsa

 Tulsa is led up top by Taylor Calheira, who remains one of the league's most dangerous forwards.
 Midfielder Kalil ElMedkhar continues to contribute in key moments, while Tulsa's back line has grown stronger despite conceding in each of their last eight matches.

 For Monterey Bay, finding consistency has been a challenge.
-However, with a strong home record of scoring in 11 of their last 12 matches, including recent goals against Orange County, expect the hosts to test Tulsa's defense early - especially in the first half, where Tulsa has conceded in 7 of their last 8 games.
+However, with a strong home record of scoring in 11 of their last 12 matches, including recent goals against Orange County and AV Alta, expect the hosts to test Tulsa's defense early - especially in the first half, where Tulsa has conceded in 7 of their last 8 games.

 FC Tulsa Head Coach Luke Spencer on the road challenge: